jzumbrun/ng-method/README.md

 ng-method
 =========

-The missing Angular JS model functionality.
+The missing Angular JS method functionality.

 To conform to existing routing systems like Rails, the ability to define the method in the route is now available.